webburo-spring/craft-printlabels/README.md

 This plugin requires
 - Craft CMS 3.0.0 or later.
 - Craft Commerce 2
+- DYMO LabelWriter 400 / DYMO LabelWriter 450

 To ensure correct operation of this plugin, it is important that you have DYMO Label Software v8.XX installed and also ["Dymo Label Web Service"](http://www.dymo.com/en-US/online-support/dymo-user-guides) is needed.
+You must have a DYMO LabelWriter 400 or 450 series connected directly to your computer.

 Click [here](http://labelwriter.com/software/dls/sdk/samples/js/CheckEnvironment/CheckEnvironment.html) to check if the software is installed correctly and your browser is supported.